hase62/Neoantimon/README.md

 unzip data.zip
 ```

-We assume the following directory structure.
+We assume the following directory structure according to 1.
+Preparation.
 ```
 lib/
     ├ NetMHCpan4.0